ESR-NZ/Training/Advanced_Genomics_Workshop/Week_06/README.md

 #### Author: Rhys White ([@RhysTWhite](https://twitter.com/RhysTWhite))
 #### Affiliations: Institute of Environmental Science and Research - ESR

-# Advanced Genomic Insights Workshop Week 06: a tutorial on assembling a genome using short-read sequence data
+# Advanced Genomic Insights Workshop Week 06:<br> A tutorial on assembling a genome using short-read sequence data

 Table of contents
 =================